whitneyshine/Surfs_Up/README.md

 ## Overview of the Analysis<br><br>
 **Approach**<br>

 Using Python, Pandas functions and methods, and SQLAlchemy, I have filtered the date column of the Measurements table in the hawaii.sqlite database to retrieve all the temperatures for the month of June and December.
-I then converted those temperatures to a list, created a DataFrame from said list, and have generated a summary statistics.<br>
+I then converted those temperatures to a list (I needed to add the .all() function to the end of my query so that the results are returned as a list), created a DataFrame from said list, and have generated a summary statistics.<br>

 **Goal**<br>